-Does Your Organization Lack Strategic Execution Capabilities?
+Does Your Organization Lack Effective Strategic Planning and Strategy Execution Capabilities?

 While businesses have spent more than a trillion dollars on business management consulting and training in the past decade, research shows that a large majority of organizations are still failing to execute their strategies effectively.
 Strategy execution is still a hot topic in 2014.
 In fact, the Conference Board’s recent Survey of CEOs revealed that chief executives are so concerned about strategy execution that they rated it as both their number one and number two most challenging issue.
 We believe that one of the root causes of this major issue is a lack of organization-wide strategy execution thinking at the management layer!

 Why?
 Many executives are missing several crucial process disciplines (see Strategy Execution Systems below) necessary to manage the interfaces of the enterprise and are not getting to the core strategy execution questions that would enable successful strategy management practices (such as strategic planning, integrated project planning, and project portfolio management) to get the right work done.
 Furthermore, Richard Rumelt, a professor at UCLA’s Anderson School of Management points out, “Most corporate ‘strategic plans’ have little to do with strategy.
 They are simply three-year or five-year rolling resource budgets and some sort of market share projection.
 Calling it ‘strategic planning’ creates false expectations that the exercise will somehow produce a coherent strategy.”